-The underwriters have an option to buy up to an additional ADSs from the Company to cover sales by the underwriters of a greater number of ADSs than the total number set forth in the table above.
+The underwriters have an option to buy up to an additional ADSs from the [company/selling shareholders] to cover sales by the underwriters of a greater number of ADSs than the total number set forth in the table above.
 They may exercise that option for 30 days.
 If any ADSs are purchased pursuant to this option, the underwriters will severally purchase ADSs in approximately the same proportion as set forth in the table above.

-The following tables show the per ADS and total underwriting discounts and commissions to be paid to the underwriters by us.
+The following tables show the per ADS and total underwriting discounts and commissions to be paid to the underwriters by us[ and the selling shareholders].
 Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional ADSs.